 - Visitations with incarcerated parents in anxiety-filled prison meeting rooms.

 - Increased potential for depression, lower grades, separation anxiety, impaired emotional development, acute traumatic stress reactions, survivor guilt, and delinquent juvenile behaviors such as drug use, violence, and teen pregnancy.

-While we can gauge the numbers of children affected by parental incarceration within state and Federal prison settings with relative accuracy, we have no knowledge of how many incarcerated parents are in local and county jails.
+While we can find out the numbers of children affected by parental incarceration within state and federal prison settings with relative accuracy, we have no knowledge of how many incarcerated parents are in local and county jails.